-Students who have concerns about the accommodations provided or not provided or who wish to submit a complaint about discrimination or harassment based upon disability should report their concern to the Dean of Enrollment Management or to the Dean of Nursing & Health Sciences.
+Students who have concerns about the accommodations provided should address their concerns to the Director of Student Services.
+Those who wish to submit a grievance about discrimination or harassment related to disability services should follow the Fair Treatment Policy.
 The College endeavors to provide prompt and equitable resolution to student concerns.